ZenGo-X/Ethereum2.0-Resources/README.md

 Ethereum 2.0 is the next step in the evolution of the Ethereum platforms.
 It brings with it many changes, including Proof-of-Stake, Sharding, new client implementations, new cryptography and more.

-There are a lot of write ups, and lot of information regarding Eth 2.0.
+There are a lot of write ups, and lot of information regarding Ethereum 2.0.
 This repository aims to be a curated and concise list of resources, with minor introductions.

-## Generally on Eth 2.0
+## Generally on Ethereum 2.0

 Ethereum 2.0 introduces several important changes to the way the current system is operated:

-- Proof-of-Stake: Instead of the current mechanism of Proof-of-work, where dedicated hardware is requires to participate in the consensus protocol, Eth 2.0 switches to Proof-of-Stake.
-Validators (instead of miners) are chosen to propose and to attest to blocks according to their proportional holdings of Eth.
+- Proof-of-Stake: Instead of the current mechanism of Proof-of-work, where dedicated hardware is requires to participate in the consensus protocol, Ethereum 2.0 switches to Proof-of-Stake.
+Validators (instead of miners) are chosen to propose and to attest to blocks according to their proportional holdings of ETH.
 Validators who deviate from the protocol will be punished -- slashed.
 - Sharding: Instead of a single monolithic chain, several chains (shards) will run in parallel.
 They will run independently from each other, and moving information from one shard to another will require special lock-step transactions
-- eWasm execution: Instead or in addition to the currently running Ethereum-Virtual-Machine, Eth 2.0 is planned to allow execution of Web Assembly instructions, making it easier to develop smart contracts in a verity of programming languages.
+- eWasm execution: Instead or in addition to the currently running Ethereum-Virtual-Machine, Ethereum 2.0 is planned to allow execution of Web Assembly instructions, making it easier to develop smart contracts in a verity of programming languages.

-The transformation to Eth 2.0 is done in several stages, each introducing a different aspect
+The transformation to Ethereum 2.0 is done in several stages, each introducing a different aspect

 - Phase 0: The beacon chain.
-The beacon chain is the backbone of the proof-of-stake and sharding protocols of Eth 2.0.
+The beacon chain is the backbone of the proof-of-stake and sharding protocols of Ethereum2.0.
 The beacon chain will only hold information on the current set of validators, and links to blocks on all future shards.
 - Phase 1: Shards.
 During this stage, several Shards will operate as independent but linked blockchains.
 Validators will be assigned (pseudo) randomly to shards, and will attest to blocks on each shard.
 The head of the shards are linked to the beacon chain
 - Phase 2: Execution.
 Only at this stage will the platform be fully operational, enabling transfers and smart contract execution.

-A good all-in-one intro to Eth2.0, the beacon chain and sharding: https://ethos.dev/beacon-chain/
+A good all-in-one intro to Ethereum 2.0, the beacon chain and sharding: https://ethos.dev/beacon-chain/

 ## Staking

 The change to proof-of-stake, mandates a change in block generation process.
-To participate, validators lock-up (stake) Eth, and are then allowed to sign and propose blocks.
+To participate, validators lock-up (stake) ETH, and are then allowed to sign and propose blocks.
 Validators are assigned slots for block proposition and attestation in a pseudo-random process.

 A minimal number of validators is required to maintain the security of the system.
 A small number of validator could give an advantage to the adversary, and break the system.
 The system thus first undergoes a "bootstrapping" process, where validators stake ETH but the beacon chain is not yet operational.
-The beacon chain only begins generating blocks after enough Eth is locked, and enough validators have sight up.
+The beacon chain only begins generating blocks after enough ETH is locked, and enough validators have sight up.

-To participate in Eth 2.0 staking as an independent validator, the process is as follows:
+To participate in Ethereum2.0 staking as an independent validator, the process is as follows:

-1. Obtain 32 Eth
+1. Obtain 32 ETH
-2. Generate keys for Eth validation and deposit
+2. Generate keys for ETH validation and deposit
-3. Deposit 32 Eth in a special depositing smart contract
+3. Deposit 32 ETH in a special depositing smart contract
 4. Run a beacon chain client
 5. Run a validator client